shreyam1008/buggy/README.md

 ### Searching for Devotees

-1. Use search box in Dashboard
+1. Navigate to **"Search"** page
+2. **Name Search**: Type name (fuzzy search tolerates typos)
+3. **Country Filter**:
+   - Select countries from dropdown
+   - Tags appear with X button to remove
+   - Click "Clear All" to remove all countries
-2. Type name, ID, contact, or passport number
+4. **General Search**: Type ID, contact, email, or purpose
-3. Or use dropdown filters for nationality/Form-C status
+5. **Form-C Filter**: Use dropdown to filter by status
-4. Click column headers to sort
+6. Click column headers to sort results
+7. Click "Clear All Filters" to reset
-5. Click devotee name or ID to view profile
+8. Click devotee name or ID to view profile

+### Duplicate Detection System

+The system automatically detects potential duplicates as you add a devotee:

+**Level 1 - Identity Number Match (BLOCKING)**
+- Red alert appears immediately
+- Submission is blocked completely
+- Shows existing person with same ID number
+- Action: Review and correct the ID number

+**Level 2 - Name + Nationality Match (REQUIRES APPROVAL)**
+- Orange warning appears
+- Shows all matching persons with full details
+- Requires manual confirmation to proceed
+- Two options: "Cancel - Review Details" or "Confirm - Add Anyway"

+**Level 3 - Name Only Match (GENTLE WARNING)**
+- Blue notice appears
+- Shows persons with same name but different nationality
+- Easy to proceed with submission
+- Two options: "Cancel" or "Continue Adding"

+**Real-Time Inline Warnings**:
+- Warnings appear in the form as you type
+- Color-coded borders (red/orange/blue)
+- Shows count of matching persons
+- Updates instantly when you edit fields

 ### Managing Exits